lucasjmr/CyTruck/README.md

 Now the new options:
 - Option D3: creates an horizontal histogram in "images" with last 10 drivers by number of routes.
 - Option D4: creates an horizontal histogram in "images" with top 10 drivers by number of kilometers traveled.
-- Option D5 : creates an horizontal histogram in "images/" with top 10 routesID by number of steps.
+- Option D5 : creates an horizontal histogram in "images" with top 10 routesID by number of steps.
 - Option W: create a fabulous Welcome text animation.
 - Option P: it's an easter egg.